-Note: COTA's AirConnect and CBUS are currently not running due to the COVID-19 pandemic.
+Note: COTA's AirConnect are currently not running due to the COVID-19 pandemic.
 We will update this page if that information changes.

 At the intersection of two major U.S. highways (I-70 and I-71), Columbus’ central location is within a day’s drive of half of the nation’s population.

 John Glenn Columbus International Airport is only 10 minutes from downtown Columbus and offers nearly 40 non-stop destinations by all major airlines, including (in order of the most flights) American, Southwest, Delta, United, Air Canada and Frontier.

 AirConnect, a new circulator route to/from the Columbus International Airport and downtown Columbus, is now available.
 The cost is $2.75 each way.
 Stops will be made at the arrival and departure levels every 30 minutes, 7 days a week.
 In downtown, stops will be made at the Greater Columbus Convention Center and many of the downtown hotels.
 Tickets can be purchased at a kiosk with credit cards (only) and tickets can be purchased on-board with cash (only).
 For additional information, visit COTA.com.